Patient-Centered Vascular Access Care

 The high utilization of HD catheters, notwithstanding significant policy and practice changes, has prompted increased focus on catheter avoidance strategies, such as the catheter-last approach, which incorporates patient-centered and personalized care.10,11,12,13

-Application of patient-centred care to minimise catheter burden requires, first, enhanced patient risk prediction algorithms that can more accurately predict end-stage kidney disease risk, timing, and arteriovenous vascular access success.
+Application of patient-centered care to minimize catheter burden requires, first, enhanced patient risk prediction algorithms that can more accurately predict end stage kidney disease risk, timing, and arteriovenous vascular access success.
 Using these predictions and considering the healthcare systems, care approaches that allow treatment personalization by judicious and appropriate use of the available therapeutic armamentarium are needed, and those that are most suited to the patient’s vascular access care needs considering their physical and biological characteristics.
 This should include consideration of AVGs, early cannulation graft materials, human-derived vascular conduits, percutaneous AVFs, and peritoneal dialysis (PD).
-As an example, an elderly individual who needs HD sooner and has high predicted AVF maturation failure risk may benefit from the use of AVGs, humanised vascular conduits, or indeed PD, depending on the goals and preferences of the individual.
+As an example, an elderly individual who needs HD sooner and has high predicted AVF maturation failure risk may benefit from the use of AVGs, humanized vascular conduits, or indeed PD, depending on the goals and preferences of the individual.

 Furthermore, it is important to prolong patency of arteriovenous access by more accurately predicting vascular access failure and having timely and effective interventions to maintain patency.
 In some circumstances, the approach may include creation of a new dialysis access, ideally prior to complete failure of the vascular access in use.